olasson/CarND-Self-Driving-Car/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image14]

 The final implementation performs decently.
-It identifying the nearby vehicles in each of the frames with one false positive.
+It is able to identify the nearby vehicles in each of the frames with one false positive for the entire video.

 I have included some old attempts at the project and test video in the folder `old_attempts`.
 The biggest problem was false positives, which I fixed by tuning the heatmap threshold.
 The biggest optimization of the pipeline was changing the `pixels_per_cell` parameter from its default value to 16.
 It was a non-trivial speed up in terms of computation time, at the cost of a small loss of accuracy.